 The Ear Stick also sound surprisingly loud and clear.
 Volume-wise, it’s only a little less loud than the fully in-ear Ear 2, despite the more open design, though I couldn’t tolerate it that high for long.
 At around 70%, there’s still enough volume to enjoy your music, podcasts, or audiobooks.

 The mids and highs are definitely clearer than the Ear 1 and on par with the Ear 2.
 The bass is only slightly improved; the open design tends to bring down the thumping feeling of bass with it, but Nothing’s “bass lock” algorithm balances that out.
+However, it has received a boost in a recent update and is now a bit more impactful than before.
 And if you don’t like the default sound signature, there are three different presets and a custom equalizer to tailor it in 12-step increments (-6 to +6 for bass, mids, and treble).

 Despite the open design, the Ear Stick sound surprisingly loud and clear.

 Compared to the Ear 1, both the Ear Stick and Ear 2 show a marked improvement in the built-in microphones’ audio quality.
 Voices come out clearer (though with some odd artifacts in calmer environments) and background noise is reduced, even when it’s erratic and inconsistent.
 I tested this out by recording a sample next to a Nest Hub that was playing wind, nature, fan, and thunderstorm sounds.
 While the Ear Stick and Ear 2 canceled out every bit of noise, the Ear 1 still let some of the louder thunders and noises come through.

 Because of the buds’ design, transparency and awareness are default features.
 You don’t have to enable any setting to hear your surroundings, so you can — more or less — safely wear these on the street and at home without fear of missing out on a honk, bell, alarm, crying child, or barking dog.

 What’s not so good?